 - Annual Career Day to network with diverse professionals who started with a chemical biology background

-CBGP students receive their PhD from one of these participating departments in addition to the specialized training in chemical biology.
+CBGP students receive their PhD from one of these two participating departments in addition to the specialized training in chemical biology.
 In addition to these core departments, CBGP extends to a broader range of faculty in affiliated departments (BioE, NST, PMB, Public Health, Physics, and MSE).

 Our Chemical Biology Graduate Program is made possible through external support.
 If you are interested in any of our following goals, please consider supporting us!

 - Research at the interface of Chemical Biology

 - Training new researchers in the language and culture of Biology and Chemistry

 - Encouraging underrepresented minorities to pursue upper level science degrees

 What our Sponsors can expect:

 We are happy to acknowledge your support on our website, brochures, and at events.

 Please come and learn more about us!
 We would love to have you at our next event.